kblicharski/angular-udemy-course/notes/services.md

 However, this is incorrect.
 Angular provides a much better way of doing this -- as mentioned, this is called *dependency injection*, and allows us to eliminate the overhead of constantly having to create new object instances.
-This is why we use the `@Injectable()` decorator in the first place -- otherwise, we would have to use the above approach.

 So how do we actually use dependency injection?